ShreyB2091/Machine-Learning-Project/README.md

-# Machine-Learning-Project
+# Machine Learning Project

-STAMATICS, the student society under the Department of Mathematics and Statistics at IIT Kanpur, offered some projects related to the field of Mathamatics
+STAMATICS, the student society under the Department of Mathematics and Statistics at IIT Kanpur, offered some projects related to the field of Mathamatics and its applications in Computer Science.